Sin-tel/tessera/readme.md

 # Justidaw

-Experimental DAW with a focus on microtonal compisition, expressiveness and physical modelling.
+Experimental DAW with a focus on microtonal composition, expressiveness and physical modelling.

 GUI parts are written in lua with [LÖVE](https://love2d.org/), the audio engine is in Rust.